 Potty Training Ideas

-In this section, we will go over some ideas you can use as a means of making the potty training experience that much easier when it comes to Potty training a Chihuahua in an apartment.
+In this section, we will go over some ideas you can use to make the potty training experience that much easier when training a Chihuahua in an apartment.

-We already discussed this one a bit, but it is a tried and true method of puppies learning how to feel safe and how to hold it for short periods of time.
-You should buy a crate that is large enough for your dog to move around comfortably, but not so large they can poo on one side and sleep in the corner.
+You should buy a large crate that is large enough for your dog to move around comfortably but not so large they can poo on one side and sleep in the corner.

 Wrapping It Up